nbgibson/streamers/README.md

 9. Bask in a sense of self accomplishment; maybe watch a stream or something.
 Note that every few hours the existing token you have should expire and no longer work.
 If this happens the package should detect it, attempt to refresh it automatically, and prompt you to re-run it.
 If this does not work, please verify the values in the config file.

-## Hey, I'd like to have this hook into [Streamlink](https://github.com/streamlink/streamlink)
+## Hey, I'd like to, you know, *watch* these streams too.
+Preferbly without having to leave the CLI to do so.

 Buddy, I've got just the thing for you.
-If streamlink is installed on your system('s PATH) and you pass the `-s` flag to the script (or set enabled to 'True' in the [StreamLinkBits] section of the config) then you will be prompted to select a stream to watch that will then be called in Streamlink.
-At this time that just amounts to `streamlink https://twitch.tv/[streamer]` so be sure to set up a [config file](https://streamlink.github.io/cli/config.html).
+As of version 1.2, Streamers now can optionall start the stream of your choice in one of a number of players (IINA, MPV, Streamlink, and VLC) if so desired.
+Use the `-p/--player` flag to provide your choice and `-a/--arguments` to provide a finer grain of control to your selection.
+For those of you looking for more of a committment, you can also set these values in your confile file for automatic intake.

+**NOTE:** If passing an argument/arguments starting with a dash (-), use the format `-a="--i-luv-streamers"` or you will encounter errors.
+Argparse, not me! :^)

+### Wait a minute, Streamlink isn't a player.
+Shut up.

 ### TODOs

-- Implement debugging/logging/ect
+- ~~Implement debugging/logging/ect~~ Accessable via the -l/--logging flag!
 - ~~Investigate integration with [Streamlink](https://github.com/streamlink/streamlink)~~
 - Look into automated testing
 - ~~Investigate the viability of packaging~~
-- Terrible horrible godawful in CLI streams
+- ~~Terrible horrible godawful in CLI streams~~ Now possbile via MPV